gear-foundation/gear-wiki/docs/examples/Infra/zkml.md

 1. `Initializer`: This participant is responsible for deploying the `zk-smart-contract` onto the blockchain and initializing its parameters.
 During initialization, the structure of the machine learning model is defined, setting the stage for subsequent interactions.

-2. `User`: Users of the system (can be a person or another smart contract) interact with the `zk-smart-contract` by submitting their input data, which is intended for processing by the machine learning model.
+2. `User`: Users of the system (can be a person or another program) interact with the `zk-smart-contract` by submitting their input data, which is intended for processing by the machine learning model.
 This step demonstrates how external parties can seamlessly engage with the blockchain without directly executing computationally intensive operations.

 3. `Prover`: The Prover is deployed on a server and continuously polling `zk-smart-contract` to discover new inputs provided by `User`s, computes outputs, and proves computations.
 The Prover retrieves input from the `zk-smart-contract`, evaluates the machine learning model, and generates a zero-knowledge proof that attests to the validity of the computation.
 The resulting output of the machine learning model, along with the zero-knowledge proof, is then submitted back to the `zk-smart-contract`.